Testing: Longitudinal Chromatic Aberration and focus shift

 Let’s have a look at the theoretical performance of the Sigma 105mm f2.8 DG DN Macro Art first and compare it to the Sony FE 90mm f2.8 G OSS Macro and Sigma 105mm f2.8 EX DG OS HSM Macro:

-These MTF charts show the computed lens-performance of lenses wide open without influence of diffraction at 10 line-pairs/mm (red) and 30 lp/mm (green).
+These MTF charts show the computed lens-performance of lenses wide open without influence of diffraction at 10 line-pairs/mm (red) and 30 lp/mm (green) except for the charts of the Sony where the red lines show the performance at f8.0.
 Higher values are better (more contrast) and the closer the line-pairs are together the less astigmatism (= resolution depends on the orientation of the test-pattern) the lens has.
 The x-axis displays the distance from the optical axis (=center of the sensor) in mm.
 I’ll show you the real-life performance at 4 mm (center), 13 mm (APS-C-corner), and 20 mm (FF-corner) on a on a 42MP Sony A7R II camera.